 Bachelor of Medicine, Bachelor of Surgery (MBBS) or equivalent

-Action required Please include your Bachelor of Medicine, Bachelor of Surgery (MBBS), or equivalent, qualification in the ‘Entry Qualifications’ section of the application form.
-Please indicate this as your primary qualification.
+Please include your MBBS, or equivalent, qualification in the ‘Entry Qualifications’ section of the application form.
+Applicants should indicate this as their primary qualification.

-Membership of the Royal Colleges of Surgeons (MRCS) or equivalent (by time of post start date)
+Membership of the Royal Colleges of Surgeons (MRCS) or equivalent (by time of offer date)

 Complete employment history

-Action required You must provide details of all posts undertaken following the award of your primary medical qualification.
-This includes Foundation posts and work undertaken overseas.
+All applicants must provide details of all posts undertaken following the award of their primary medical qualification.
+This includes Foundation and Core Surgery posts and work undertaken overseas.

 Evidence of achievement of CT1 competences in surgery by time of application and CT2 competences in surgery by time of appointment

-You must record your responses to all 7 questions using the provided templates.
-You can access the 7 templates under the ‘document tab’ in the advert content section.
-All 7 templates must be signed where required (typed signature will not be accepted).
+Applicants must record their responses to all 7 questions using the templates provided.
+Applicants can access the 7 templates under the ‘document tab’ in the Oriel advert content section only.

-After filling out the 7 templates with your responses, you must upload the templates, with supporting evidence to the Evidence Upload Portal, which opens on Tuesday 12 December 2023.
-You will receive further information on how to access the Evidence Upload Portal nearer to the time.
+All applicants must upload their completed and signed General Surgery ST3 Shortlisting Evidence Applicant and Educational Supervisor Checklist alongside the 7 completed templates merged with the relevant supporting evidence to the Qpercom Evidence Upload Portal, which opens on Tuesday 16 December 2025.
+Applicants will receive further information on how to access the Qpercom Evidence Upload Portal nearer to the time.

-Portfolio templates and evidence can only be accepted via the dedicated Evidence Upload Portal.
-Evidence provided to the recruitment team by any other means will not be accepted.
-Failure to upload any completed template(s) and evidence is likely to result in your application being withdrawn from the process.
+Shortlisting templates, checklists and evidence can only be accepted via the dedicated Qpercom Evidence Upload Portal.
+Evidence provided to the London Recruitment Team by any other means will not be accepted.
+Failure to upload any completed template(s), evidence and checklist is likely to result in your application being withdrawn from the process.

 Question 1

-By the end of July 2024, or by the completion of Core Training if this is later, how many months will you have spent in total in General Surgery in any post-Foundation job in any country?
+By the end of July 2026, or by the completion of Core Training if this is later, how many months full time (or equivalent if LTFT) will you have spent in total in General Surgery in any Post-Foundation job in any country?
+Eligible posts must include experience in both unselected emergency general surgery and elective general surgery (or a recognised general surgical sub-specialty).
 Please do not include any other posts.

 4